wmcbrine/wmcbrine.github.io/pbm/README.md

-A couple of converters that I wrote for [NetPBM], that I always meant to publish, but never quite got around to.
+A couple of image format converters that I wrote for [NetPBM], that I always meant to publish, but never quite got around to.
 These are standard ANSI C89.

 rletopbm
 ========

-CompuServe RLE was a very simple, 1-bit monochrome, 256 by 192 pixel format, supposedly based on PMODE 4 of the TRS-80 Color Computer (as it happens, the same mode used by [Saucer]).
+CompuServe RLE was a very simple, 1-bit monochrome, 256 by 192 pixel image format, supposedly based on PMODE 4 of the TRS-80 Color Computer (as it happens, the same mode used by [Saucer]).